grafana/loki/docs/sources/getting-started/_index.md

     wget https://raw.githubusercontent.com/grafana/loki/main/production/simple-scalable/promtail-local-config.yaml -O promtail-local-config.yaml
     wget https://raw.githubusercontent.com/grafana/loki/main/production/simple-scalable/docker-compose.yaml -O docker-compose.yaml
     ```
+1. The `docker-compose.yaml` relies on the Loki docker driver, aliased to `loki-compose`, to send logs to the Loki cluster.
+If this driver is not installed on your system, you can install it by running the following:

+    ```bash
+    docker plugin install grafana/loki-docker-driver:latest --alias loki-compose --grant-all-permissions
+    ```
+    If this driver is already installed, but under a different alias, you will have to change `docker-compose.yaml` to use the correct alias.
 1. Modify the Promtail configuration file to scrape the output of the flog app.
 Edit `promtail-local-config.yaml`.
 Change the `__path__` value `/path/to/flog.log` to be the path to your current working directory, which is the test environment's directory.

     Within Promtail configuration, the `scrape_configs` YAML block specifies the logs to scrape.